• Skip to primary navigation

 This cheese is often used in Indian dishes, giving them a creamy richness.

-Cheese is a broad term, encompassing various types and varieties from around the world.
+Cheese is a broad term, covering various types and varieties from around the world - for a fresh-curd comparison see ricotta vs paneer comparison.

 Cow's milk, goat's milk, sheep's milk, even buffalo's milk - all can make different types of cheese.